WISDEM/WISDEM/docs/wisdem/commonse/csystem.rst

     :math:`\Phi` is the (local) blade precone angle.

-:num:`Figure #azimuth-blade-fig` defines the transformation between the azimuth-aligned and blade-aligned coordinate systems.
+:numref:`Figure %s <azimuth-blade-fig>` defines the transformation between the azimuth-aligned and blade-aligned coordinate systems.
 The :math:`y_b` and :math:`y_z` axes are in the same direction.
 The two coordinate systems rotate together such that the :math:`x_b` - :math:`z_b` plane is always coplanar with the :math:`x_z` - :math:`z_z` plane.
 The precone angle :math:`\Phi` is positive when rotating about the -:math:`y_z` axis, and causes the blades to tilt away from the nacelle/tower for a downwind machine (tilts toward tower for upwind machine).
 The blade can employ a variable precone angle along the blade axis.
 The blade-aligned coordinate system is considered local to a section of the blade.